Machu Picchu Mountain Hike

 - The first shift is perfect for people who stay an extra night at Aguas Calientes town and decide to hike to the Mountain by themself the next day or for people who want to do the guided tour at the Citadel after climbing Machu Picchu Mountain.
 But, there is a downside: you will be tired after the 3-hour total trek (round trip) and then keep going your tour around Machu Picchu Citadel with your guide (2 to 3 hours roughly).

-- The second shift is good for people who get at Machu Picchu from different treks such as: Inca Trail 2 days, Salkantay Trek, Huchuy Qosqo, Quarry trail, Lares Trek, Inca Jungle trek, or Tour by train.
-This is because you start the guided tour at 6 am at the Citadel of Machu Picchu until 8 am then you climb the Mountain after your guided tour.
-Note: It only Works on dry seasons which from April to October because in the rainy season Machu Picchu stays misty until 10 am most of the time and we recommend starting the guided tour at 09:00 am.
+- The second shift is good for people who get at Machu Picchu from different treks such as Inca Trail 2 days, Salkantay Trek, Huchuy Qosqo, Quarry Trail, Lares Trek, Inca Jungle Trek, or Tour by train.
+This is because you start the guided tour at 6 am at the Citadel of Machu Picchu until 8 am, and then you climb the Mountain after your guided tour.
+Note: It only works in dry seasons which are from April to October because in the rainy season, Machu Picchu stays misty until 10 am most of the time and we recommend starting the guided tour at 09:00 am.

 The trail to Machu Picchu Mountain is climbing through steps made of stone and well-established paths.
 The walk is not really dangerous, but it will require all your strength.
 As the trail gets closer to the base of Machu Picchu Mountain, the steps become steeper, narrower, and more challenging and there isn’t any flat part.